winitzki/scall/tutorial/programming_dhall.md

 It is more convenient to use the curried form of the Church encoding.
 The function type `Optional r → r` is isomorphic to the pair `(r, r → r)`.
 If we curry the function type `(Optional r → r) → r`, we obtain `r → (r → r) → r`.
-In this way, we derive the Church encoding for `Nat` as it is often shown in tutorials:
+In this way, we derive the Church encoding of `Nat` as it is often shown in tutorials:
 ```dhall
 let Nat = ∀(r : Type) → r → (r → r) → r
 ```